sudipta-pran/100daysReactChallenge/README.md

 26/2/19

 Working on top of 5th day's app.
 So no new folder created.
 This code is pushed to day005 folder.
 Added MongoDB using MLAB.
 Get and Post methods are implemeneted.

+# day 008:
+27/2/19

+Tried React Hooks for the first Time.
+I’m not using node or npm here.
+I’ve just used react, react-dom and babel libraries as CDN links.
+Worked on the addition game of the first day's project.
+Everything works perfectly.
+I love react hooks.